 Covers the origin, geo-chemistry, and diagenesis of sedimentary rocks, including siliciclastics, carbonates, and organic matter in sediments.
 Applies stratigraphic correlation, facies analysis methods, and geophysical techniques to basin mapping; depositional systems and sequence stratigraphy; basin subsidence and fill; regional and global stratigraphic cycles; and basin models in plate tectonics.
 Prerequisites: ESCI 202, 215, 245.
 Three credits and a lab.
-Offered 2009-2010 and in alternate years.
+Not offered 2011-2012.

-465 Hydrogeology [AR]
+465 Hydrogeology